 We Are Cupless

-It goes without saying for the distance and remote nature of this course, but as a Green move, both the 60K and 100K are cupless races, so there will not be any cups at aid stations.
-Runners are required to carry their own hydration system!
+In an attempt to get as close to “green” as possible, the SUD is a cupless race, so there will not be any cups at aid stations.
+Runners are required to carry their hydration system!

 Aid Station Supplies